 Vendors of small self-driven carts full of tin-shouki can be found almost at every corner of Cairo streets, big and small, wide or narrow.
 It is a very popular dessert among the citizens and since the period of time you can enjoy the fruit is limited everyone does his best to fulfill the hunger for the much missed fruit.

 Fruits of tin-shoki ( in Arabic it means prickly fig) are very prickly and have lots of tiny thorns, that’s why it is not recommended to touch them.
 Vendors wear special gloves and peel the fruit for you, so you just have to enjoy a fresh juicy taste in a hot summer day.
 The price is very low and the fruit is affordable to everyone.
 It costs around 1Le per piece.

 No doubt that walking along Cairo streets you noticed some small shops with piles of peanuts, sunflower seeds, pumpkin seeds and homus (Egyptian pees or gram) on its display.
 Every street of Cairo must have such a shop since these snacks are Egyptian favorites.
 All kinds of peanuts – fried and salted, sweet and pilled, variety of sunflower seeds and pumpkin seeds, together with homus can be found at these shops.
 The more popular the shop in an area, the fresher food it sells.

-Egyptians call it simply Halawet El moulid – something sweet, If you like sweets than search for the following traditional street sweet around your place. it was first introduced by the ruling Fatimid dynasty in the tenth century,
+Egyptians call it simply Halawet El moulid – something sweet.
+If you like sweets than search for the following traditional street sweet around your place.

 Sesame seed candy or Simsimayah – can be made of different seeds sesame or Peanuts candy Fouliyah and but traditional Egyptian is made coated with sugar syrup.
 Jalebi not really Egyptian sweet but wildly offered by street vendors.